Snakemake + SLURM

 This part can be omitted if you don’t need snakemake to move files in or out of home2 (or another directory) between job submissions

-• local-storage-prefix is a convenient setting to have Snakemake copy inputs to a SCRATCH-type directory, run the job there, then copy the expected outputs back to the project directory upon completion of the job.
-For the BioHPC, this can be seen as the automated way to move stuff into and out of home2/USER without having to think about it all that much.
+default-storage-provideris the type of filesystem to use, wherefsis a locally mounted filesystem where things are moved (by Snakemake) usingrsync.
+Other options can be explored here.local-storage-prefixis a convenient setting to have Snakemake copy inputs to a SCRATCH-type directory, run the job there, then copy the expected outputs back to the project directory upon completion of the job.
+For the BioHPC, this can be seen as the automated way to move stuff into and out ofhome2/USERwithout having to think about it all that much.shared-fs-usageis a list of permissions/specifications for how Snakemake can interact with the filesystem.
+The options shown in the example above (persistence,software-deployment,sources, andsources-cache) are necessary for Snakemake automating input/output of thehome2(or other) directory.
+Unfortunately, the Snakemake documentation on these parameters are lacking, so there isn’t more to say about it until that information becomes publicly available.

 3. Prepare the working directory